 With Focus, you can concentrate more on your current work and avoid getting distracted by calls, texts, and alerts from certain people or apps based on different conditions or times of the day.
 If you want to use Focus on your iPhone, the following post should help you disable Focus in various ways.

-1. How to Turn Off Focus Mode
+1. Turn Off Focus completely (3 methods)

 If you no longer wish to use a particular Focus on iOS, there are a few ways you can disable it on your iPhone.

 Method #01: Turn off focus using Control Center